 You don’t even have to take it as far as 500 pages a day; I know you live a busy life.
 Try to start with ten pages a day, and work your way up from there.
-Reading is a skill, and you must continuously practice it if you want to get better and faster.
+Reading is a skill, and you must continuously practise it if you want to get better and faster.

-If you’d like to start reading, but you don’t know what to read, check out Blinkist, an app that summarizes best selling non-fiction books into 15-minute reads.
+If you’d like to start reading, but you don’t know what to read, check out Blinkist, an app that summarizes best-selling non-fiction books into 15-minute reads.
 You get a free book to read every day that you can finish before you’re done eating breakfast!

 4. Set Goals and Create To-Do Lists